Whisperrr/SensitivityRandomizer/README.md

 ## Overview

 This tool generates smooth, randomized sensitivity multiplier curves around a baseline value using [Interception](http://www.oblita.com/interception.html) and [Armadillo](http://arma.sourceforge.net/) in C++.
 The goal of this tool is to begin to understand the effects of varying mouse sensitivities while aim training.
+Ideally, this is something to occasionally **_train_** with, but not to have active during actual gameplay.
+While there's no concrete proof to back this up, we feel smoothly varying sensitivity might increase reactivity and help train fine motor movements in a way that's superior to repetitively training with a single sensitivity.
 Thus, the target audience will be people who play aim trainers such as [Kovaak's FPS Aim Trainer](https://store.steampowered.com/app/824270/KovaaKs_FPS_Aim_Trainer/).

 ## Instructions